vuejs/vue-loader/docs/options.md

 - default: `false`

 Compiled the component for usage inside Shadow DOM.
 In this mode, the styles of the component will be injected into `this.$root.$options.shadowRoot` instead of the document head.

+## cacheDirectory / cacheIdentifier

+- type: `string`
+- default: `undefined`

+When both options are specified, enables file-system-based template compilation caching (requires `cache-loader` to be installed in the same project).